anyatarascina/pyRVtest/TUTORIAL.md

 ===================================================================
 ````

 The second block of code actually runs the estimation.
-It output includes information on computation as well as tables witrh the parameter estimates.
+It output includes information on computation as well as tables with the parameter estimates.
 A full list of post-estimation output which can be queried is found [here](https://pyblp.readthedocs.io/en/stable/_api/pyblp.ProblemResults.html).

 ````
     Problem Results Summary: